 Since people get Salmonella food poisoning by ingesting contaminated food, the stomach and digestive tract are usually affected the most.
 The bacteria begin to live and grow in your stomach and intestines, which causes the nausea, diarrhea, and stomach cramping.
 Sometimes, the bacteria can spread and begin to live in your blood stream.
 If this happens, you may start seeing more serious and severe complications in other parts of your body.

-- Q How can I safely prepare meat to help prevent salmonella poisoning?
+- Q How can I help prevent Salmonella infection from handling dry pet food?

 - Q What is Salmonella food poisoning?

 - Q What increases my risk for Salmonella food poisoning?